Frequently Asked Questions

 Yes: A second photographer means I can photograph the bride and bridal party getting ready when my associate photographer can capture the groom and groomsmen getting ready.
 I can photograph the bride entering the back of the church or ceremony room, whilst my associate photographer captures an image of the groom's reaction at the front.
 I can photograph the formal photos whilst my associate captures natural images of your guests enjoying themselves during the drinks reception.

 My associate photographers aren't college students or amateur photographers looking to build a portfolio, but real, professional wedding photographers each with years of experience.
-There are only two people I trust enough to work with during a wedding - Their names are Aaron and Richard.
-After years of working with them both, I wouldn't work with anyone else.
 Click here to read an article about why having a second wedding photographer might be the right decision for you.

 How do we order a wedding album?